 A real estate agency example

-One of the real estate accounts we've managed in the St George area set up call tracking across four channels: REA Group listing ads, Domain ads, their signboard number, and a dedicated number on their letterbox drop in Kogarah and Rockdale.
+One of the real estate accounts we have managed in the St George area set up call tracking across four channels: REA Group listing ads, Domain ads, their signboard number, and a dedicated number on their letterbox drop in Kogarah and Rockdale.
 Within the first month, the data showed that 18 calls came via REA, 9 from the signboard, 7 from the letterbox drop, and only 3 from Domain.
-They'd been spending equally across REA and Domain.
-Within six weeks they'd rebalanced the budget — and the letterbox drop, which they'd nearly cut, turned out to be generating some of their best vendor enquiries.
+They had been spending equally across REA and Domain.
+Within six weeks they had rebalanced the budget, and the letterbox drop, which they had nearly cut, turned out to be generating some of their best vendor enquiries.

 Why does this matter if you spend money on ads?

-Let's say you're a mortgage broker in Parramatta spending $3,000 a month on Google Ads.
+Let us say you are a mortgage broker in Parramatta spending $3,000 a month on Google Ads.
 Calls come in.
-Some leads convert, some don't.
-But you don't know if those calls are coming from Google, from a referral partner who mentioned your name, or from an existing client who's ready to refinance.
+Some leads convert, some do not.
+But you do not know if those calls are coming from Google, from a referral partner who mentioned your name, or from an existing client who is ready to refinance.

-Without call tracking, you're guessing.
+Without call tracking, you are guessing.
 You might be paying $44 per click on Google Ads and attributing calls to Google that actually came from your organic listing.
-Or worse: you might cut a campaign that was quietly generating your best leads because you couldn't see the connection.
+Or worse: you might cut a campaign that was quietly generating your best leads because you could not see the connection.
+A related problem many businesses discover once they start looking at the data: Google Ads getting clicks but the phone not ringing, which usually points to a disconnect between the keyword intent and the landing page.

 The 70% problem

-I mentioned that stat at the top.
-About 70% of Australian businesses we talk to can't attribute their phone calls to a specific marketing channel.
-They're not doing anything wrong.
-They're just using the same phone number everywhere — on their website, their flyers, their Google Business profile, their signage, their business cards.
+We mentioned that stat at the top.
+About 70% of Australian businesses we talk to cannot attribute their phone calls to a specific marketing channel.
+They are not doing anything wrong.
+They are just using the same phone number everywhere: on their website, their flyers, their Google Business profile, their signage, their business cards.
+(This figure comes from Gibson's own analysis across our client base, not a published external study.
+If you would like to triangulate it, the ACMA's annual Communications and media in Australia report consistently shows that voice calls remain the dominant contact method for Australian consumers engaging with local service businesses.)

 When you use the same number everywhere, you have no way of knowing which one drove the call.
 You already have the demand.
-You're just flying blind on where it comes from.
+You are just flying blind on where it comes from.

 What does it cost?